rwblokzijl/Msc-thesis-EuroToken/thesis.md

 chains increase.

-In figure \ref{chainlength_time} we show the time it takes to validate a transaction as a function of the number of transactions in the users history.
+In figure \ref{chainlength_time} we show the time it takes to validate a transaction as a function of the number of transactions in the users' history.
 Here we do see a gradual rise in the processing time as the chains grow.
-However, since the number of blocks validated seems to stay constant over time this rise in validation time is best explained by the rising cost of database lookups of the blocks, which takes longer as the size of the sqllight database grows over time.
+However, since the number of blocks validated seems to stay constant over time this rise in validation time is best explained by the rising cost of database lookups of the blocks, which takes longer as the size of the SQLite database grows over time.
 This can easily be mitigated in a real world solution using more efficient block storage.
 Since all blocks before the last checkpoint has been evaluated and are no longer required for validation in the future, these